-Congratulations are in order for all of us, P.O.W.E.R. members.
-Since Fidelity launched the P.O.W.E.R. program January 1, 2018, we— all of us together, and each of us as individuals— have become an increasingly important line of business for the bank.
+Congratulations are in order for all P.O.W.E.R. members.
+Since Fidelity launched the P.O.W.E.R. program January 1, 2018, we— together, and as individuals— have become an important line of business for the bank.

-It was only three years ago that Fidelity’s Chief Marketing Officer, Tammy O’Shea had a hunch that a business banking program catering specifically to the needs of entrepreneurial women would take off; since then, our community has proven her right.
-From the program’s early days, us P.O.W.E.R. members have been intentional about supporting each other: buying products and services from our fellow P.O.W.E.R. members, learning from each other, and using the network to find mentorship and advice.
-We’ve formed a really nurturing community that includes not only our members, but the amazing folks at Fidelity Bank who work with us.
-As a community, we’ve been around to support each other in tangible ways on days of celebration and when gathering strength for rocky roads ahead.
+Only three years ago Fidelity’s Chief Marketing Officer, Tammy O’Shea had a hunch: a business banking program catering specifically to the needs of women in business would take off.
+Since then, our community has proven her right.
+From the program’s early days, P.O.W.E.R. members have been intentional about supporting each other: buying products and services from fellow P.O.W.E.R. members, learning from each other, and using the network to find mentorship and advice.
+We’ve formed a really nurturing community that includes not only members, but the amazing folks at Fidelity Bank who work with us.
+As a community, we’ve been around to support each other in tangible ways: on days of celebration and when gathering strength for rocky roads ahead.

-The narrative around business that many of us grew up with highlighted the direct relationship between bold, masculine, strongmen, and their ability to decisively negotiate favorable deals.
-It is these manly traits, the stories say, that have enabled them to leave behind great legacies and lasting institutions.
-Today, P.O.W.E.R. members are living a different narrative, a new one that our children will see and grow up with.
-Our stories show that the qualities that make a person successful are not tied to gender.
+The narrative around business that many of us grew up with highlighted the direct relationship between bold, masculine, strong men, and their ability to decisively negotiate favorable deals.
+These manly traits, the stories say, enabled them to leave behind great legacies and lasting institutions.
+Today, P.O.W.E.R. members are living a different narrative, a new one our children will see and grow up with.
+Our stories show the qualities that make a person successful are not tied to gender.
 Moreover, integral to the P.O.W.E.R. philosophy is the idea that we rise by lifting others— not every negotiation has to be a competition.

-Now, three years post launch, the P.O.W.E.R. community has shown how vital our contributions are to the economy.
+Now, three years post-launch, the P.O.W.E.R. community has shown how vital our contributions are to the economy.
 We are job creators and non-profit leaders and innovators who develop valuable intellectual properties.
 We create the culture that defines New Orleans, we erect buildings that change skylines, we build bridges— literally and figuratively— near and far.
-And, it’s worth noting, that while the program centers the needs of women-owned businesses, it is open to people of all genders who believe that a more equitable business landscape is one that creates more opportunities for everyone.
+And, worth noting: while the program centers the needs of women-owned businesses, it is open to people of all genders who believe a more equitable business landscape is one that creates more opportunities for everyone.

 On September 4th 2020, our relatively young program welcomed our 1000th member; since then we have continued to grow.
-For those of us already part of the community, its appeal is no surprise.
-Our network is a great source of both moral and economic support in a turbulent time when many of us feel isolated and anxious about the future: after all, who wouldn’t want to be part of this amazing, supportive, inspiring community of folks who put their money where their mouth is?
+For those already part of the community, its appeal is no surprise.
+Our network is a great source of both moral and economic support in a turbulent time when many of us feel isolated and anxious about the future.
+After all, who wouldn’t want to be part of this amazing, supportive, inspiring community of folks who put their money where their mouth is?

 So P.O.W.E.R. members, as we kick off the P.O.W.E.R. three year anniversary celebrations, we’re starting by congratulating you for all the amazing work you’ve done in your own businesses and your enthusiastic support of your community.
 Additionally, this is the perfect opportunity to offer our gratitude to Tammy for creating this program, and to congratulate her on the success of her vision.